openshift/cluster-samples-operator/README.md

 The samples operator manages the sample imagestreams and templates stored in the openshift namespace, and any docker credentials, stored as a secret, needed for the imagestreams to import the images they reference.

 On initial startup, the operator will create the default samples resource to initiate the creation of the imagestreams and templates.
-Currently, the imagestreams are the CentOS based OKD imagestreams pointing to images on docker.io.
-Similarly the templates are those categorized as OKD templates.
-When details for obtaining the credentials for registry.redhat.io are finalized, we will begin defaulting to the RHEL and OCP imagestreams and templates.
+The imagestreams are the RHEL based OCP imagestreams pointing to images on registry.redhat.access.com.
+Similarly the templates are those categorized as OCP templates.
+When details for obtaining the credentials for registry.redhat.io are finalized, we will begin defaulting to that registry for the imagestreams.

 The samples operator, along with it's configuration resources, are contained within the openshift-cluster-samples-operator namespace.
 On startup it will copy the pull secret captured by the install into the "openshift" namespace with the name "samples-registry-credentials" to facilitate imagestream imports.
 An admin can create any additional secret(s) in the openshift namespace as needed (where those secrets contain the content of a docker config.json) needed to facilitate image import.